Strong Girl Bong-soon

 Strong Girl Bong-soon (Korean: 힘쎈여자 도봉순) is a 2017 South Korean television series starring Park Bo-young in the title role as a woman with superhuman strength, with Park Hyung-sik and Ji Soo.
 It aired on JTBC from February 24 to April 15, 2017.

-The series was a commercial hit and became one of the highest-rated Korean dramas on cable television history.
+The series received audience acclaim, with its final episode recording 8.96% in nationwide ratings, becoming the "highest viewership rating among JTBC dramas" at that point of time.

 Synopsis

 Do Bong-soon (Park Bo-young) was born with superhuman strength.
 Her strength is hereditary and passed along only to the women in her family.
-Her dream is to create a video game with herself as the main character.
-She desperately wants to become a delicate and elegant woman, which is the ideal type of her crush, In Guk-doo (Ji Soo), a police officer.
-Thanks to her strength, she gets a job as bodyguard to rich heir Ahn Min-hyuk (Park Hyung-sik), the CEO of a gaming company, Ainsoft.
+She dreams of creating a video game with herself as the main character.
+She desperately wants to become a delicate and elegant woman, which is the ideal type of her crush, In Guk-doo (Ji Soo), a police officer who is also her childhood friend.
+Thanks to her strength, she gets a job as a bodyguard to rich heir Ahn Min-hyuk (Park Hyung-sik), the CEO of a gaming company, Ainsoft.

-A series of kidnapping cases happen in Dobong-dong, the district Bong-soon lives in, and she is determined to catch the culprit, who targeted her best friend.
+A series of kidnapping cases happen in Dobong-dong, the district Bong-soon lives in, and she is determined to catch the culprit who targeted her best friend.
 With help and training from Min-hyuk, she manages to control her strength to use it for good causes.
 Min-hyuk and Bong-soon find their relationship growing into something more.
 Their relationship at work and in pursuit of the kidnapper creates comical and dangerous situations, which bring them closer.